abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

 ---
-title: Using logic to model real-world thinking
+title: "How does knowledge work: using logic to model real-world thinking"
 layout: blog
 ---